Why You Need 5G + Fiber Together

 Fiber-optic broadband is a super-high-speed fixed-line connection to your home.
 It’s like a cable connection, except instead of traveling along old copper telephone wires, the data you upload or download travels, using lasers, through clear, flexible glass cables.
 It’s a significant, future-proof upgrade.

 Fiber is the fastest way of transmitting large amounts of data over the internet, and it’s not only for connections to your home.
-While most internet service providers offer gigabit speeds (around 1,000 Mbps) to home users, Google has an undersea cable connecting North America and Asia with a bandwidth of 60 Tbps (60,000,000 Mbps).
+While most internet service providers offer gigabit speeds—even multi-gig speeds—to home users, Google has an undersea cable connecting North America and Asia with a bandwidth of 60 Tbps (60,000,000 Mbps).
 This is just one example of the speed fiber brings to the internet.
 There’s a lot of untapped potential with the technology, so we can expect to see faster speeds in the future as they’re needed.

 Fiber is a fixed-line connection.
 It runs through a fiber-optic cable to a box in your home.
 To get a wireless connection to that fiber, you need to use a Wi-Fi router.
 As you’ve probably noticed, even the best Wi-Fi routers don’t have a range of more than a few dozen feet.
-Once you walk outside your home, your smartphone has to rely on a cellular connection—which is where the newer 5G, or existing 4G or 3G, comes in.
+The technology of Wi-Fi routers continues to improve.
+Still, with some internet services, you’ll find that your smartphone has to rely on a cellular connection—which is where the newer 5G, or existing 4G or 3G, comes in.

 What is 5G wireless service?